Thehashhobo/Cell-Growth-Simulation/README.md

 - Grid.tsx: The component responsible for rendering the grid and handling cell state toggling.
 - Controls.tsx: The component that provides control buttons and input fields to interact with the simulation.
 - Simulation.tsx: Contains the simulation logic including the state and effect hooks for managing the grid, interval, and cell growth. \
+- ErrorBoundary.tsx: used to warp app, catchs error anywhere in their child component tree, log those errors, and display a fallback UI. \
-App.tsx: The main component in src that sets up the layout and integrates other components.
+- App.tsx: The main component in src that sets up the layout and integrates other components. \

 # Assumptions
 The grid is initialized with a default size of 20x20 and a default interval of 1000ms.
 The simulation assumes all cells start in an unoccupied state.
 Occupied cells will grow to all unoccupied neighbours.
 # Additional Features
-Added a dynamic SVG chart to display the growth data over time.
+- Added a dynamic SVG chart to display the growth data over time.
 This includes interactive elements to update the grid size and simulation interval.
+- Partially accessible with aria-label on controls, particularly useful for screen reader users.
+- keyboard navigation for controls (press tab to select buttons, enter to confirm).
 # Performance analysis
-# Getting Started with Create React App